mmyself/ros_ardrone/README.md

 ## Goal

 In this package i will try to collect all ardrone ros things i can find and also develop some basics for the ardrone.
-I hope there will be some people out there, who will use and/or develop further things to this package.
+I hope there will be some people out there, who will use it and/or develop further things to this package.
 So feel free to contact me.